Frequently Asked Questions

 2040: A Handbook for the Regeneration by Damon Gameau is a companion book to the film published by Pan Macmillan Australia.
 The official release date is 29 April, after which it will be available widely in bookstores and via online retailers.

-Click here to pre-order your copy.
+Click here to purchase your copy now.

 A percentage of Damon’s royalties from the book will be donated to our impact partner Carbon8 to support farmers to put carbon back into their soil.